 What we don’t: Thin construction and standard baskets limit overall appeal.

 Leki’s Carbon 14 3D is a more premium resort design but packs in a ton of tech for the price.
-With the latest update to their popular Trigger strap system, Leki increased the release angle to 220 degrees, making release easier in the event of a crash.
+With the latest update to their popular Trigger strap system, Leki increased the release angle to 220 degrees, making it easier to disconnect in the event of a crash.
 The feel and swing weight are fantastic, and the carbon fiber has a nice flex for effortless transitions between turns (aluminum feels stiff by comparison).
-With only a 14-millimeter diameter, the Lekis are thin, but the high-quality build holds up well to everyday downhill punishment—just avoid the terrain park.
+With only a 14-millimeter diameter, the Carbon 14 3D is decidedly thin, but the high-quality build holds up well to everyday downhill punishment—provided you exercise reasonable caution and stay away from the terrain park.

 As with other pure carbon ski poles, the Leki’s biggest downsides are price and durability.
 At $170, it’s the second-most-expensive downhill ski pole to make our list this season, and the thin construction and standard baskets limit the Carbon 14 3D’s usefulness to bombing down groomed runs.
 For reference, the Black Crows Furtis above comes with wider and more versatile powder baskets—along with a thicker and more durable carbon composite construction—for just $10 more and a negligible weight penalty.
 But for those who can afford it and ski enough to enjoy it, the Carbon 14 3D is another great high-end ski pole from one of the best brands in the business.
 For a cheaper aluminum option that shares many of the same features, see Leki’s Spitfire 3D.